yegor256/blog/_drafts/agile.md

 **Principle #1**:
 "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."

-By focusing on "satisfy the customer", Agile adepts totally forgets about the "through" part.
+By focusing on "satisfy the customer", Agile adepts totally forget about the "through" part.
 They think that a [happy customer]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}) is their true objective, while "continuous delivery" is something that obviously helps, though not crucially.
 However, this is quite the opposite &mdash; the customer